-Yet we felt we needed a more in-depth understanding of what was currently happening with regards to poverty alleviation efforts, specifically what strategies were and weren’t working in various places.
-That led us to a year-long research trip to ten countries, which included Guatemala, Ecuador, Peru, Brazil, Kenya, South Africa, India, Thailand, Cambodia, Indonesia, the Philippines, and Japan.
+Yet we felt we needed a more in-depth understanding of what was currently happening with regard to poverty alleviation efforts, specifically what strategies were and weren’t working in various places.
+That led us to a year-long research trip to ten countries in the majority world.

 Selling everything we had, we recruited a team of other young professionals, and, armed with a big dream and humble hearts, we moved to Johannesburg, South Africa.
 There we created a new model of micro-enterprise development centered in holistic learning.
-That became an NGO which is now called Paradigm Shift.
+That became a nonprofit organization which is now called Paradigm Shift.

 Throughout the next ten years, we lived in Johannesburg and Cape Town, where our team trained thousands of micro-entrepreneurs and Master Trainers.
 They went on to establish Paradigm Shift business development bases in 12 other African countries.
 Later, we transitioned the non-profit to African leadership, now based in Cape Town.